jetfirephp/routing/readme.md

 #### Uri Matcher

 With Uri Matcher you don't have to define your routes.
 Depending on the uri it can check if a target exist for the current url.
-But you have to define your views directory path and the namespace for controllers to the collection like this :
+But you have to define your views directory path and controllers namespace to the collection :

 ```php
 $options = [